aws-samples/eks-workshop-developers/website/docs/containers/python/about-dockercompose.md

 ### db Service (PostgreSQL Database)

 The **db** service uses the official PostgreSQL image from Docker Hub.
-It's configured to load enviroment varibales such as database user, password, and database name from file .`env`.
+It's configured to load enviroment varibales such as database user, password, and database name from file `.env`.
 The volume `postgres_data` is used to store the database data persistently, ensuring data remains intact even if the container is stopped or deleted.
 The `init.sh` script is run in the PostgreSQL container at startup to initialize the database.
 It's part of the 'webnet' network, which facilitates communication between this service and the web service.

 ```
   db: